What is a Fully Diluted Valuation (FDV)?

 How FDV Is Calculated

-The process to determine crypto FDV requires users to multiply token price by maximum supply.
-The trading token that costs $5 with 1 billion max supply amount yields an FDV value of $5 billion.
+The process to determine crypto FDV requires users to multiply the token price by the maximum supply.
+The trading token that costs $5 with a 1 billion max supply amount yields an FDV value of $5 billion.

 Several elements impact FDV, including: